Two-Dimensional Quantization for Geometry-Aware Audio Coding: Use of Large Language models

-We evaluate the reconstruction speed of Q2D2 and WavTokenizer on a single NVIDIA RTX6000 48G GPU on the LibriTTS test-clean dataset.
-We calculate the real-time factor (RTF) by dividing the total reconstruction time by the duration of the generated audio.
-The results are shown in Table ~\ref{tab:reconstruction-speed}.
-These results demonstrate the high reconstruction efficiency of Q2D2.

-\section{use of large language models}
+\section{Use of Large Language models}

 In preparing this work, we employed large language models (LLMs) as auxiliary tools to streamline the research process.
 LLMs were helpful in polishing and clarifying writing, and improving readability.
-We also used LLMs for retrieval and discovery tasks, such as identifying relevant related work, create cites of papers and create figures or tables in the paper.
+We also used LLMs for retrieval and discovery tasks, such as identifying relevant related work and create figures or tables in the paper.
 Importantly, all technical contributions, experiments, and analyses remain the our original work.